 |Poêle||“Oven” or “stove,” referring both to a skillet as well as to a modern wall oven.
 I was curious as to why the French have one word for things that in English are very different concepts, so I looked into the history.

 In archaic French, the poêle was the simplest possible vessel to cook food: a resilient container that could be put close to a heat source.
 In 14th century France — the earliest written record of the use of the word — a poêle was a long-handled skillet-like pan with a fitted lid that was pushed deep into the embers of a fire; a poêlier was a person who could craft these small containers from metal with the skill to shape and balance them so they could be handled easily.

-As technology advanced, the cooking fire was enclosed in a bricks (a primitive stove called a potager) and then inside a metal structure heated with wood or coal to create a hot surface on top.
+As technology advanced, the cooking fire was enclosed in a bricks (a primitive stove called a potager) and then inside a stove — that is, a metal structure heated with wood or coal to create a hot surface on top.
 This made possible many more shapes of poêle such as the casserole, rondeau, sauteuse, et cetera.
 Then came the modern oven, a clean cavity around which heat could be produced on demand — a poêle fixed into place.